ersmax/Programming_Projects_Cpp/3_programming_set_3/3.15_Likelihood_death/README.md

 ---

-# Likelihood of Death Simulator
+# Likelihood of Death in the USA simulator

 ## Overview
 - Small C++ program that simulates the age at which a person will die using an actuarial life table.